TheDanishDynamo/hellohs/README.md

 # hellohs (Hello Homestead)

-hellohs is a sample project that uses Homestead to run a simple php project in a popular stack, some of the pre-installed software includes:
+hellohs is a sample project that uses Homestead to run a simple php project in a popular stack in a virtual machine, which saves your time installing all the dependencies for e.g. a laravel project.
+The laravel/homestead stack/environment is perfect for laravel development, as well as plain php.

+Some of the pre-installed software includes:

 * Ubuntu
 * Git